ogivuk/learning/tdd-django/README.md

 * `self.fail` fails no matter what with the given error message.
 * Some additional `unittest` helper functions for test assertions: `assertEqual`, `assertTrue`, `assertFalse`.
 * If called from command line, the `unittest` test runner can be launched by calling `unittest.main()` within `if __name__ == '__main__'`.

+#### Refactoring
+* Improving the code without changing its functionality.
+* Refactoring should not be done without tests.
+* When refactoring, one should work on either the code or the tests, but not both at once.
+* If both code and tests need to be refactored:
+    1. First, the code should be refactored until all (old) tests are still passing.
+    2. Then, the tests can be refactored until they all pass.

 ### Django
 Django’s workflow: